greghulette/Wireless_Communication_Board-WCB/Readme.md

 ## Loading the sketches onto the WCB

+<strong>Use ESP Board Library 2.0.17 or earlier to compile the code.</strong>

 ### USB Driver:
 If you don't see the WCB when you plug it into your computer, you may have to install the driver for the CP210x driver.
 You can find it [here.](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads)